SaraKelly89/ClaassensWedding/_posts/2018-03-04-claassenswedding-com.md

 ---
 layout: default
-title: my first digital journal entry description:Why spend hundreds of dollars having someone else create a wedding website for you when you could learn to do it yourself?
+title: my first digital journal entry
+description: Why spend hundreds of dollars having someone else create a wedding website for you when you could learn to do it yourself?
 This is the question I asked myself about 6 months ago.
 While some might call me control freak, I like to think my want to personalise and create things exactly as I imagine them comes from
 featured-image: Images/croped/laptopPhoto.jpg
 author: Sara Kelly
 ---